lukutopro/animixplay/README.md

 # 🎌 Animixplay - Open Source Anime Blog

-Welcome to the **Open Source Anime Blog**, a community-driven project designed for anime fans who love sharing thoughts, reviews, and insights about Japanese animation.
+Welcome to the **Animixplay Open Source Anime Blog**, a community-driven project designed for anime fans who love sharing thoughts, reviews, and insights about Japanese animation.
 This repository provides the source code for a modern, lightweight, and customizable anime blog built with open web technologies.

 ---